DITAWriter/LwDITA_Code_Samples/TRS-80 Expansion Module (MDITA Core)/electrical_connections.md

 2. Connect the larger gray plug to the AUX jack.
 3. Connect the smaller gray plug to the REM jack.

-<p><div data-class="note">A Dummy Plug is provided with your Cassette Recorder.
+Note: A Dummy Plug is provided with your Cassette Recorder.
 Plug it in to the MIC jack.
-This Plug disconnects the built-in microphone so it won't pick up sounds while you are loading tapes.</div></p>
+This Plug disconnects the built-in microphone so it won't pick up sounds while you are loading tapes.

 ![Image](images/interface_connections.png)